 - Katherine Skipper, principal of Warren and Mahoney (New Zealand)

 The symposium is presented as part of the two-week Asia Pacific Architecture Forum, taking place in Brisbane from 18–31 March 2017.
 The forum features exhibitions, installations, workshops and lectures.

-The ArchitectureAP Symposium is supported by major partner VMZinc; supporting partners AWS, Brickworks, Dianna Snape Photography and Stormtech; venue partner State Library of Queensland; university partners The University of Queensland School of Architecture and Bond University Abedian School of Architecture; and accommodation partner The New Inchcolm Hotel and Suites.
+The ArchitectureAP Symposium is supported by major partners VMZinc and Wood Solutions; supporting partners AWS, Brickworks, Dianna Snape Photography and Stormtech; venue partner State Library of Queensland; university partners The University of Queensland School of Architecture and Bond University Abedian School of Architecture; and accommodation partner The New Inchcolm Hotel and Suites.
 It is presented by Architecture Media and AGM Publishing, and is part of the Asia Pacific Architecture Forum.